dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 * Prediction: Not dependent; Outcome: Not dependent.
 This is a case of a successful memory disambiguation, which yields optimal performance.
 * Prediction: Dependent; Outcome: Not dependent.
 In this case, the processor was overly conservative and did not let the load go ahead of the store.
 This is a missed opportunity for performance optimization.
 * Prediction: Not dependent; Outcome: Dependent.
 This is a _memory order violation_.
-Similar to the case of a branch misprediction, the processor has to flush the pipeline, roll back the execution and start over.
+Similar to the case of a branch misprediction, the processor has to flush the pipeline, roll back the execution, and start over.
 It is very costly.
 * Prediction: Dependent; Outcome: Dependent.
-There is a memory dependency between a load and a store, and the processor predicted it correctly.
+There is a memory dependency between the load and the store, and the processor predicted it correctly.
 No missed opportunities.

 It's worth mentioning that forwarding from a store to a load occurs in real code quite often.
 In particular, any code that uses read-modify-write accesses to its data structures is likely to trigger these sorts of problems.
 Due to the large out-of-order window, the CPU can easily attempt to process multiple read-modify-write sequences at once, so the read of one sequence can occur before the write of the previous sequence is complete.
 One such example is presented in [@sec:UarchSpecificIssues].